Nespresso Inissia Vs. Essenza Mini: Which Should You Choose?

 Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 The Inissia was originally Nespresso’s entry-level machine, presenting customers with a straightforward way to brew espresso.
-However, it was recently discontinued.
+However, it has been discontinued.
 While still widely available and covered by Nespresso’s one-year manufacturer’s warranty, the Inissia is gradually being replaced by the Essenza Mini.
-We’ll be reviewing the Essenza Mini on its own and comparing it to the Inissia later on in this article.

 With just two options for drink volume and no built-in milk frother, the Inissia is a hassle-free brewer that won’t overwhelm users with options or require any fussy setup.
 This simple arrangement also comes at an affordable price point.
 The two drink sizes are ready to go out of the box, but you can program both to accommodate your personal taste.
 You may also stop the shot manually.

-Due to being phased out, you may be able to get the Inissia at a discount from retailers or online outlets.
-However, it’s possible that replacement parts for this machine will become more scarce over time.
+You might be able to get the Inissia at a discount from retailers or online outlets, but beware that replacement parts for discontinued models can become more scarce over time.

 The Inissia is a fast, easy machine.
 It heats in just 25 seconds and brews at the touch of a button.
 You can even select your brew volume right when you start it up and the machine will automatically brew as soon as it’s ready.
 This feature eliminates the need to stand there staring at your espresso machine while it blinks through its heating cycle.

 The water reservoir holds 24 ounces, enough for a few cups before you have to refill the machine.
 An interior tray holds up to 11 spent capsules before needing to be emptied.
-A lidded drip-tray contains mess during day-to-day operations, and the machine politely shuts itself off after nine minutes of disuse.
+A drip tray with a lid contains the mess from day-to-day operations, and the machine politely shuts itself off after nine minutes without being used.

 The Inissia’s sleek looks and 4.7 x 12.6 x 9-inch footprint help it find a home just about anywhere.
 It’s available in a selection of colors including classic black and white, and it has a fold-down handle that makes it easy to move and carry.
 Another clever feature of this unit is the folding drip tray, which allows you to brew directly into your favorite cup or mug regardless of its size.